marsh-sim/marsh-docs/docs/nodes/README.md

 In short, if each node has a single responsibility, it is easier to reuse them in new ways and avoid repeating work (see&nbsp;[rationale](../rationale.md)).

 ![diagram highlighting nodes in the structure of the simulator](./simulator_variants_nodes.png)

+Nodes created so far have been collected in the [marsh-sim/sim-nodes repository](https://github.com/marsh-sim/sim-nodes).
+You are welcome to ask questions, report bugs and contribute new scripts there.